edde-framework/edde/docs/getting-started.md

 ## First steps

+### Docker

+It's strongly recommended to start with a Docker image, you can simply build you own, some docs about it [here](/docker.md).

 ### Source directory

 It's time to create http controller to handle incoming requests.
 More how this magic works [here](/edde/controllers.md).